shraddhagadale/Avatar-Story-Studio/README.md

 # Story Weaver

-Story Builder is an AI-assisted collaborative storytelling application built with Python, Streamlit, and Groq.
+Story Weaver is an AI-assisted collaborative storytelling application built with Python, Streamlit, and Groq.
 It provides guided multi-turn narrative generation with consistency controls, character tracking, and interactive branching.

 ## Setup